yaml2sbml-dev/yaml2sbml/README.md

 [**SBML**](http://www.sbml.org/) for ODE simulation and into [**PEtab**](https://github.com/martamatos/yaml2sbml) for parameter fitting. `yaml2sbml` offers:

-* Translate ODE models specified in YAML into SBML/PEtab via a Python and a command line interface.
+* A translator of ODE models specified in YAML into SBML/PEtab via a Python and a command line interface;
-* A format validator for the input YAML.
+* a format validator for the input YAML; and
-* A model editor that allows to generate, import and export YAML models.
+* a model editor, which provides a simplified interface to generate, import and export YAML models.

 ## Installation

-`yaml2sbml`can be installed from PyPI with
+`yaml2sbml` can be installed from PyPI with

 ```shell
 pip install yaml2sbml